simonem/PhD_Thesis/research.md

 - **Design and running field studies**, in order to understand the crisis domain, needs and challenges.
 In line with with interpretative case study research [@yin2013case], activities performed were *design of the study*, *data collection*, *data analysis*, *reports of results*.
 - **Design, build and evaluate technology**, in order to provide better crisis training.
 In accord with design science methodology [@March:1995gm], activities performed were *build*, *evaluate*, *theorise* and *justify*.

-After an understanding of the domain and a set of technology applications were estabilished, the work included two secondary activities:
+After an understanding of the domain and a set of technology applications were established, the work included two secondary activities:

 - **Generalisation of research results** to other domains.
 It involved doing design work inspired by research results as part of academic visits at City London University and MIT.\todo{this is not clear}
 - **Evaluation of innovation potential of results**.
 It involved doing market surveys and technology benchmarks, presenting the research work and demoing prototypes to representatives from the industry.
 This activity has been performed in collaboration with NTNU Technology Transfer AS, an innovation facilitator within NTNU.

 While the primary activities aimed at answering the research questions, the latter provided further knowledge to the third research question.
-Moreover the generalisation and innovation work set the grounds for future works (Chapter X).
+Moreover generalisation and innovation work set the grounds for future works (Chapter X).

 Throughout the duration of the work discussion with members of the MIRROR consortium helped in shaping design choices and partially influenced the work.
+This activity as been carried on as part of project meetings and workshops.

 ## Research process